-On our series covering the best cross stitch magazines we review the newest, and most contemporary mag, XStitch.
+On our series covering the best cross stitch magazines we review the newest, and most contemporary mag, XStitch Magazine.

 To do this review we’ve compiled a series of reviews from industry leaders, as well as feefo reviews.

-Traditionally cross stitch gets the rep of being about teddies, flowers and all things cottage, however following the end of a few eminant cross stitch mags, Mr X Stitch, a previous pattern designer for the CrossStitcher magazine decided to take on a new challenge, and make a cross stitch magazine for all the young contemporary stitchers.
-As a direct result, the mag has a very different edge to its competitors, offering stylish pages, well written content, and a great heap of important cross stitchers (the first magazine had 12 designers from all over the world, including Jane Greenoff and Emily Peacock).
+Traditionally cross stitch gets the rep of being about teddies, flowers and all things cottage, however, following the end of a few eminent cross stitch mags, Mr X Stitch, a previous pattern designer for the CrossStitcher magazine decided to take on a new challenge and make a cross stitch magazine for all the young contemporary stitchers.
+As a direct result, the mag has a very different edge to its competitors, offering stylish pages, well-written content, and a great heap of important cross stitchers (the first magazine had 12 designers from all over the world, including Jane Greenoff and Emily Peacock).